CopyCherox/Artemis.Plugins.LayerBrushes.JavascriptCanvas/README.md

 ## ✨ Features

-- **JavaScript-driven LED effects** using a Canvas-style drawing context
+- JavaScript-driven LED effects using a Canvas-style drawing context.
-- **Audio reactivity** - Access real-time bass, midrange, treble, and frequency bands
-- **Time control** - Dynamically adjust animation speed and pause/resume effects
-- **Rich built-in editor** with syntax highlighting, live preview, and error display
+- Rich built-in editor with syntax highlighting, live preview, error display, and size presets.
-- **Live preview canvas** with playback controls (play/pause, speed adjustment)
-- **Script management** - Create, edit, rename, delete, import, and export scripts
-- **Global script sharing** - Scripts automatically sync across all layers
-- **Performance optimized** - Highly efficient rendering engine with configurable frame skip
-- **Performance monitoring** - View real-time metrics in Artemis debugger
+- Global scripts that automatically appear in all new brush instances.
+- Frame skip control to balance performance and smoothness.
-- **Default effect library** - Rainbow waves, breathing, plasma, fire, and more
+- Default effect library: rainbow waves, breathing, moving gradients, fire, scan line, and more.

 ## 📦 Installation

-### Option 1: Artemis Plugin Workshop (Recommended)
-1. Open Artemis
-2. Go to **Settings → Plugins → Workshop**
-3. Search for "JavaScript Canvas"
-4. Click **Install**

-### Option 2: Manual Installation
-1. Download the latest release from the [Releases](https://github.com/yourusername/yourrepo/releases) page
+1. Build or download `Artemis.Plugins.LayerBrushes.JavascriptCanvas.dll`
-2. Extract the files to your Artemis plugins folder:
+2. Copy the DLL (and its dependencies) into your Artemis plugins folder:
-   - **Windows**: `%ProgramData%\Artemis\Plugins\`
-   - **Linux/macOS**: `~/.config/Artemis/plugins/`
-3. Restart Artemis
+   - Windows: typically under `%AppData%\Artemis\plugins`.
+   - Linux/macOS: under your Artemis configuration/plugins directory.
+3. Ensure `plugin.json` is placed alongside the DLL.
+4. Start Artemis; the **JavaScript Canvas** brush will be registered by the brush provider.

+## Usage

 ## 🚀 Usage

-### Adding the Brush
-1. Open your Artemis profile
+1. In Artemis, open your profile and add a new layer.
-2. Add a new layer
-3. Select **JavaScript Canvas** as the layer brush
+2. Choose the **JavaScript Canvas** brush.
-4. Click the brush settings to open the editor
+3. Open the brush configuration dialog to edit scripts and preview the canvas.

 ### Editor Interface